kbravh/multi-class/README.md

 ### Options

-Don't like the name `multi-class`?
-Just change the name on import and code to your heart's content.
+Don't like the name `multiclass`?
+Just change the name on import and inherit to your heart's content.

 ``` JS
 const 🤖 = require('multi-class')